acolytec3/buffBot/README.md

 ## See results

 If all goes well, you should see a transction logged to the console indicating a trade was submitted.

+## Notes

+- The access token is not required but will help secure your bot from random griefers testing out their trading strategies
+- There is a hardcoded 5 second cool down period between trades.
+So, if your TradingView alert gets triggered more than once per 5 seconds, every alert after the first will be ignored until the cooldown period passes